chriskonnertz/string-calc/README.md

 ### addSymbol

-Call the `addSymbol()` if you want to add custom symbols to the list of symbols.
+Call the `addSymbol()` method if you want to add custom symbols to the list of symbols.
 It has two parameters.
 The first one named `$symbol` is the symbol object.
 Therefore the object has to extend the abstract class `Symbol\AbstractSymbol`.
 The second parameter named `$replaceSymbol` is optional and allows you to replace a symbol in the symbol list.